For best accuracy, use a weight you can lift for 1-10 reps

 Squat numbers tell part of the story.
 Add body composition tracking to see how your leg training is building your physique.

-No credit card required • 3 free scans/month
+No credit card required • 1 free scan/month